JanaLasser/digitalisation-in-research-module-2/03_collaborations/03_03_project_management/slack_trello_google_pm.md

 * Make sure you all have a Slack account, trello account and google account.
 * One of you will be responsible for managing slack, one for trello and the other for Google.
 Decide who does what.
 The team members will have different tasks (see below).

-## Teamm ember 1: Slack
+## Team member 1: Slack
+* Create a new workspace [here](https://slack.com/get-started#/createnew).
 * Invite the other team-members to your workspace.
-* Create a new workspace [here](https://slack.com/get-started#/createnew).
 * Install the "Google Drive" and "Tello" Apps (search for "Apps" in slack).
 * Authorize Slack to use your Google Drive and Trello accounts.
 * Make sure the other two team members also authorize their Google Drive and Trello accounts in Slack (they should navigate to the "Apps" channel in Slack and click on the respective apps to start the authorization process).